TugboatQA/docs/content/starter-configs/tutorials/pantheon.md

 ### Store the machine token as a Tugboat environment variable

-> #### Warning::Do not store the token in your repo
->
-> For the security of your Pantheon site, it's important to use an environment
-> variable to store the machine token, instead of committing it to your
-> repository or storing it in some other fashion.
+{{% notice warning %}} For the security of your Pantheon site, it's important to use an environment variable to store the machine token, instead of committing it to your repository or storing it in some other fashion. {{% /notice %}}

 ## Configure Pantheon (using a Drupal example)